The Ebey's Forever Grant program continues with applications available in January, 2021.

 With funding provided by the Friends of Ebey's, the Trust Board is pleased to continue another year of grants awarded to historic properties throughout the Central Whidbey Historic District and Ebey's Reserve.

 The Ebey’s Forever Grant Program was established in 2009 as a means of supporting the preservation, rehabilitation, and continued use of heritage buildings within the Reserve.

-One of the most difficult issues facing the still-working landscape of the Reserve has been an accelerating loss of the significant historic buildings that represent that “unbroken record.”
+One of the most challenging issues facing the still-working landscape of the Reserve has been an accelerating loss of the significant historic buildings that represent that “unbroken record.”
 More than 40 barns, outbuildings and farmhouses that date back to the 1850s have disappeared in the last four decades.
-Through various local preservation programs and partnerships, the Trust Board of Ebey's Reserve works to ensure the historical legacy of our community remains an integral element of the evolving landscape.
+Through local preservation programs and partnerships, the Trust Board of Ebey's Reserve works to ensure the historical legacy of the community remains an integral element of the evolving landscape.

 Through the Ebey's Forever Grant Program, more than 45 historic buildings have received often critical funding for brick-and-mortar preservation work.
-As a result, over $800,000 has been invested directly into the continued life of these irreplaceable buildings.
+As a result, over $1.1 million dollars has been invested directly into the continued life of these irreplaceable buildings.
 Not only is the lion’s share of this money going back into the local economy, but all the grant funding for the work is raised by the Friends of Ebey's, through private donation - one neighbor to another.
 Overall, the Ebey’s Forever Grant Program serves as an inspiring example of how a vibrant community can keep its history alive.

 If you have questions about the Ebey's Forever Grant Program, please contact the office of the Trust Board of Ebey's Landing NHR at (360) 678-6084.